 – Glycol systems can be mounted just about anywhere because they are not drained.
 They won’t freeze at night because of the glycol antifreeze.
 But there is no way to “turn off” the collectors so a means of rejecting the unwanted solar heat must be installed in the solar system.

 – There are at least three solar systems on the Vineyard that we know of that are over twenty years old and still working well.
 Solar hot water systems can be very reliable and efficient.

-Please contact Colin, our service manager, and describe how your solar hot water system is no longer correctly function – or if it has always been under-performing.
+Please contact Marlon, our service manager, and describe how your solar hot water system is no longer correctly function – or if it has always been under-performing.

 This will permit him to develop a “rescue” plan to resolve the functional issues.
-Once Colin collects the necessary information, he will bring in Brian Nelson for consultation on the next steps.
+Once Marlon collects the necessary information, he will bring in Brian Nelson for consultation on the next steps.

 We have quite a lot of experience with solar hot water systems and have “rescued” quite a few.
 Some of the issues we have encountered include failed evacuated tubes, glycol leaks, undersized storage tanks, undersized heat rejection systems that led to overheating, and controls that no longer work and need to be replaced.
 We also have extensive experience with improvements to maximize daily solar collection.

 Our goal is to be Martha’s Vineyard’s premier plumbing and HVAC shop – we appreciate the opportunity to service and install your solar hot water system!